win-ngs/featurecounts-windows-exe/README.md

-# featureCounts Unofficial Windows EXE
+# featureCounts Unofficial Windows Executable

 This repository publishes a small Windows x64 package containing only `featureCounts.exe`, extracted unmodified from the official Windows x86_64